 free from the University of Kansas School of Medicine a single gateway that searches Merck Manual, MEDLINE for review articles, editorials, and original research, National Guideline Clearinghouse from the Agency for Health Care Policy and Research (AHCPR), and Database of Abstract of Reviews of Effectiveness (DARE).

-a database for toxicology, encompassing many disciplines.
-Records provide bibliographic information covering the biochemical, pharmacological, physiological, and toxicological effects of drugs and other chemicals with over 4 million citations, most with abstracts and/or indexing terms and CAS Registry.
+over 4 million citations, most with abstracts and/or indexing terms and CAS Registry.

 - Trip Database